CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/local-clients/README.md

 }
 ```

-The `CortexSession` exposes a client to the [Cortex Catalog](../docs/catalog.md) and can be used to access cortex resources.
+The `CortexSession` exposes a client to the [Cortex Catalog](../docs/catalog.md) and can be used to access Cortex resources.
 ```java
 public void useCortexCatalog(CortexSession cortexSession) {
     Catalog catalog = cortexSession.catalog();